sunitathararom/sunitathararom/README.md

 My main interests are Data Analytics, Business Intelligence, and AI-driven Automation.
 I enjoy working with data, understanding business requirements, and building practical systems that help workflows run more smoothly.

-Additionally, I have a strong passion for **Business Development, Market Research, and Strategic Planning**, particularly within the health, wellness, and skincare innovation sectors.
+Additionally, I have a strong passion for Business Development, Market Research, and Strategic Planning, particularly within the health, wellness, and skincare innovation sectors.
 I love uncovering market opportunities and using frameworks like Lean Canvas and Business Model Canvas to create value-driven business strategies.

 I am a continuous learner who is always curious about new technologies.
 I am currently looking for opportunities to apply what I've learned to real-world challenges and grow alongside a dynamic team.